Fractured Magic: Chapter Eight

 Gareth stomped out his cigarette and didn’t look at Leandros.
 “A cruel one.”

-It was no comfort to hear, even as it echoed Leandros’ own impressions.
+It was no comfort to hear, even if it echoed Leandros’ own impressions.
 He wanted to say more, to voice his theories about their tactical team, but Gareth was still the son of a Magistrate, the brother of a Magistrate.
-Despite the man’s words about fairness, Leandros couldn’t trust him.
-From the moment he’d made his risky move with the Magistrates, asking to lead the team, he’d known he would be alone in this.
-Still, knowledge didn’t ease loneliness.
+Leandros couldn’t trust him.

 Instead of voicing anything, he simply said, “We should get inside.
 Mr. Ochoa has paperwork for you.”

-Fun Fact about this chapter: in the original draft, I think Trin had maybe...three or four lines in the whole book.
+Fun Fact about this chapter: in the original draft, Trin had maybe...three or four lines in the whole book.
 She's one of those characters that elbowed her way in and demanded a larger part, as are Eresh and our mysterious missing security team member, Eftychia.

-If you’d like to support the story, the best thing you can do is share it with the people in your life, either online or in person.
-But if you’d like to support the author in other ways as well, you can do so with a one-time tip or by joining a paid membership tier.
-I currently offer three tiers:
+If you’d like to support the story, the best thing you can do is share it with others.
+You can also support the author with a one-time tip, or get perks in one of two membership tiers:

 Discussion